Chapter 8. Special Topics

-(1) The amount of that recorded investment for which there is a related allowance for credit losses and the amount of that allowance, and(2) The amount of that recorded investment for which there is no related allowance for credit losses determined in accordance with this FASB ASC Topic 450-20; formerly SFAS No. 5;
+- The amount of that recorded investment for which there is no related allowance for credit losses determined in accordance with this FASB ASC Topic 450-20; formerly SFAS No. 5.

 - The Bank's policy for recognizing interest income on impaired loans, including how cash receipts are recorded.